-What is Natural Justice?
+What are Fairness and Natural Justice?

 “It is my firm belief that if all decision-makers abided by these basic principles when forming conclusions and making decisions there would be very few complaints about the fairness of decisions other than from those for whom any answer other than the one they want is unacceptable.”

-Text courtesy of Nora Farrell, Ombudsperson, Ryerson University
+Nora Farrell, Ombudsperson, Ryerson University

 Martine Conway, former Ombudsperson, University of Victoria, adapted fairness triangle.

 BC Office of the Ombudsperson, Quick Tips: Aspects of Procedural Fairness.